What is Cost

 Total Cost

-Total cost refers to the total amount of expenses incurred in producing the output which includes the monetary value of each and every aspect mentioned in the above example of housewife preparing food.
-It is the cost as a whole of the produce.
-So, total cost constitutes all the expenses incurred.Fixed Cost
+Total cost refers to the total amount of expenses incurred in producing the output, which includes the monetary value of each and every aspect mentioned in the above example of a housewife preparing food.
+It is the cost as a whole of the product.
+So, total cost constitutes all the expenses incurred in achieving the output.Fixed Cost

 Variable Cost

 But, on the whole, you should note that the variable cost per unit of food may remain the same.
-Because, the same quantity of provisions and vegetables are required per head.
+Because the same quantity of provisions and vegetables is required per head.

 Average Cost